UCR Research Computing Compute Resources

 GCP and AWS Cloud Credits offer financial support for your research, providing credits for cloud services to fuel your projects.

 For guidance on selecting the right compute resource for your research or to request access, please contact the UCR Research Computing team at research-computing@ucr.edu.
-Our experts are here to support you in harnessing these powerful computational tools for your research endeavors.
+Our experts are here to support you in utilizing these computational tools for your research endeavors.